Lily Collins and husband announce birth of their first child

 McDowell said he had married the “most generous, thoughtful and beautiful person” he had ever known.

-The happy news comes recently after Collins celebrated her father Phil, who turned 74 on 30 January.
+The happy news comes recently after Collins paid tribute to her father Phil, who turned 74 on 30 January.

 The actor, who has admitted to having a strained relationship while growing up, shared a message to the Genesis musician along with a series of photos on Instagram.